 The Placerville Hardware Store on downtown Main Street is the oldest west of the Mississippi River, having continuously operated since 1852.
 Today’s buyers can still purchase gold panning equipment, knives, cast iron, and more at this historic establishment, much like those miners did over a century ago.

 The Combellack-Blair House, an 1895 Queen Anne Mansion, now serves as a bed and breakfast inn and is on the National Register of Historic Places.

 The Fountain-Tallman Museum at 524 Main Street is located in the original soda works building dating back to 1852.
 The museum displays artifacts and exhibits about Placerville’s history.

-Another important historic landmark that still remains on Main Street is the Bell Tower, standing as a monument to the city’s volunteer firemen.
-The Bell, placed in the tower in the plaza in 1865, was used as an alarm system to call out the firefighters.
-This tower has watched most of Placerville’s history pass beneath it for well over 100 years.
-It has been remodeled, relocated, and most recently, renovated.
+Another important historic landmark that remains on Main Street is the Bell Tower, which is a monument to the city’s volunteer firemen.
+The bell, placed in the tower in the plaza in 1865, was used as an alarm system to call out the firefighters.
+This tower has watched Placerville’s history pass beneath it for over 100 years.
+It has been remodeled, relocated, and, most recently, renovated.

 The history of the Bell Tower began in 1856 when three fires that year, in April, July, and August, claimed most of Placerville’s business section.
 The need for an alarm system to call the volunteer fire department was obvious, and a bell was ordered from England.
 Cast in 1860, the bell arrived in Placerville in 1865.
 The city approved placing the bell in a tower in the plaza.
 All this was done for $380.00.
 Today, the Bell Tower serves as a gathering place for parades, celebrations, and other Historic Main Street events.